-There is a lot to get done before an induction.
+There is a lot to get done as you head to your due date or before an induction.
 Some of it is education, but there is also preparation for your hospital stay and for how you will feel before you come home!

 Talk to your doctor